katydid/parser/decisions/survey/references/python.md

 # Created a datetime with nanosecond resolution
 ```

-`datetime64` does not handle timezones, so does not comply with RFC 3339.
+But `datetime64` does not handle timezones, so does not comply with RFC 3339.

-`proto.datetime_helpers.DatetimeWithNanoseconds`'s `from_rfc3339` method handles both nanoseconds and RFC 3339.
+Nanoseconds are only supported by a different third-party library: `proto.datetime_helpers.DatetimeWithNanoseconds`'s `from_rfc3339` method handles both nanoseconds and RFC 3339.

 ## References